Lovable AI: How the AI App Builder Works and What You Should Know Before Using It

 Lovable AI

-Lovable promises to help founders and teams go from an idea to a working interface within minutes.
+Lovable AI promises to help founders and teams go from an idea to a working interface within minutes.
 It calls itself a design automation tool powered by AI bridging the gap between brainstorming and early product design.

 The pitch is simple: describe your product idea in plain English and get back an interface concept, user journey, and messaging structure.
 For early-stage founders who can’t afford a designer or product strategist, this sounds almost too good to be true.
 In practice, it’s both impressive and limited.